barrettinfotech/trumpet-rep-sheets/lesson-notes/csuryanr.md

 ## Lesson Notes

+## week 5

+Ryan, all sounding good.
+Make sure you work on your jury piece.
+Are you going to commit to the Balay "Petite Piece Concertante?"

 ### week 3

 Peri--more tone on shorter notes.
 Find notes in the scale.
 Full value all the way to end of notes.